 1930s Fashion Was Glamorous, Despite The Depression

 By the 1930s, women had abandoned the boyish look.
 Now they favored clothes that accentuated the natural waistline and fitted more closely to the body.
 Narrow hips, however, were still greatly desired.
 The economic hardships of the era led to the rise of cheaper factory-made clothing, particularly garments featuring zippers.
-But evening dresses were all about glamor; silky, clingy, bias-cut dresses showed a woman's figure off.
+But evening dresses were all about glamour; silky, clingy, bias-cut dresses showed off a woman's figure.

 As for men in the '30s, they wanted to be Superman – literally.
 An athletic figure was greatly sought after, and clothes emphasized broad shoulders and narrow waists.
 Military-inspired jackets and coats were popular, as were high-waisted, pleated pants.
 As for evening wear, Fred Astaire's tuxedo tailcoat was the must-have look.